hamatoyogi/react-il-nexjs/README.md

 ## The idea behind the example

-This example shows the most basic idea behind Next.
-We have 2 pages: `pages/index.js` and `pages/about.js`.
-The former responds to `/` requests and the latter to `/about`.
+This example shows some basic ideas behind Next.
+We have 5 pages. `pages/<filename>` is the basic routing.
+For example, `index.js` responds to `/` requests and `/about` will use `pages/about.js`.
 Using `next/link` you can add hyperlinks between them with universal routing capabilities.
 The `day` directory shows that you can have subdirectories.